 Discovery: from GWAS to biological mechanisms

-Occasionally, researchers get lucky and a GWAS highlights a SNP that itself affects a gene with known function and the biological explanation of the disease is clear.
+Occasionally, researchers get lucky and a GWAS highlights an SNP that itself affects a gene with known function and the biological explanation of the disease is clear.
 For example, a rare mutation in an immune cell receptor gene significantly increases the risk of Alzheimer’s disease.

 Usually, though, the connection with disease is harder to explain.

-To understand why this is requires an appreciation that DNA differences that lie next to each other on a chromosome tend to be inherited together in blocks down the generations.
+To understand why this requires an appreciation that DNA differences that lie next to each other on a chromosome tend to be inherited together in blocks down the generations.
 Effectively, they are linked together and so if an SNP is associated with disease, all the rest of the DNA differences in that block are also associated with disease.
 And each block will almost certainly harbour numerous other SNPs.

 In fact, GWAS typically screens only around 10% of all common SNPs because its immediate neighbours, the ones on the same block, will behave in a virtually identical way.
 Including neighbouring SNPs in a GWAS will add very little information.

 In practice, the SNPs in a GWAS serve as genetic markers, each tagging a block of DNA.
-The question is: which is the SNP within the block that is really having an impact on disease?
+The question is: which is the SNP within the block that is really having an impact on the disease?

-To be able to have an influence on disease, a SNP must affect a gene.
+To be able to have an influence on disease, an SNP must affect a gene.
 If it is in the gene coding region it can change the protein the gene makes.
 But it is more usual for it to lie elsewhere, in a regulatory region that affects how much protein the gene produces (see the diagram below.)

 Unfortunately, the association that emerges from a GWAS does not specify which is the causal SNP or which is the target gene, as a recent article points out.